VasiliuIonela/Portfolio/README.md

 **Exploratory testing on academybugs.com**

 Performed exploratory testing on [Academy bugs](https://academybugs.com/).
-Found bugs were reported on JIRA: [academybugs reports](https://github.com/VasiliuIonela/Portfolio/blob/main/Jira%20(1).doc).
+Found bugs were reported on JIRA.